China's quest to turn the yuan into a global currency isn't actually driven by domination. It's about sanctions.

 While the US and China's strategic competition points to a possible race for currency supremacy, the Chinese yuan is far from ready — and even Beijing knows that.

-However, capital controls are not necessarily a dealbreaker for the broader adoption of the yuan in trade, wrote Liu.
+But Liu wrote that capital controls weren't necessarily a dealbreaker for the broader adoption of the yuan in trade.

-However, the yuan's path to becoming an international reserve currency is fraught with obstacles because of other factors.
-They include the lack of risk-free yuan-denominated assets, the relatively closed nature of the Chinese financial market, and Chinese leader Xi Jinping's preference for one-man rule over the rule of law, Liu wrote.
+But the yuan's path to becoming an international reserve currency is fraught with obstacles because of other factors.
+The factors listed by Liu include the lack of risk-free yuan-denominated assets, the somewhat closed nature of the Chinese financial market, and the preference of China's leader, Xi Jinping, for one-man rule rather than the rule of law.

 Businesses have reservations about using the yuan

-Recent data from China's central bank showed even Chinese businesses aren't that sold on the yuan, as they hold back on converting their foreign-exchange earnings into the Chinese currency.
+Recent data from China's central bank shows that even Chinese businesses aren't that sold on the yuan, as they hold back on converting their foreign-exchange earnings into the Chinese currency.

-This appears to be primarily due to the yuan's current weakness.
-It also shows it's not so easy to displace the mighty US dollar as the world's top reserve and trading currency of choice.
+This appears to be primarily because of the yuan's current weakness.
+It also shows that it's not so easy to displace the mighty US dollar as the world's top reserve and trading currency of choice.

-A recent global survey of 1,660 enterprises showed that there is just not enough interest in using the yuan to trade.
+A recent global survey of about 1,660 enterprises showed that there just wasn't enough interest in using the yuan to trade.

-Conducted in March by China's Bank of Communications and Renmin University, about three-quarters of the survey's respondents were located in East Asia.
-Another one-fifth of respondents were from Southeast and Central Asia.
+Conducted in March by China's Bank of Communications and Renmin University, about three-quarters of the survey's respondents were in East Asia.
+Another fifth of respondents were in Southeast and Central Asia.

-Half of the companies surveyed said the main stumbling block to wider use of the yuan was simply because their trading partners were not willing to use the currency.
+Half of the companies surveyed said the main stumbling block to wider use of the yuan was simply because their trading partners weren't willing to use the currency.

-About 64% of all respondents cited the "complexity of policies" as the main obstacle, while more than 40% of them cited other difficulties including barriers to capital flow.
+About 64% of all respondents said complex policies were the main obstacle, and more than 40% cited the compatibility of laws and regulations and barriers to capital flow as major difficulties.

 Read the original article on Business Insider